-- Prohibit the entry, or withdraw the license or privilege of any person or group of persons to enter onto or remain in any college property or facility; or
+- Prohibit the entry, or withdraw the license or privilege of any person or group of persons to enter onto or remain on any college premises or facility; or

-- Give notice against trespass by any manner provided by law, to any person, persons, or group of persons against whom the license or privilege has been withdrawn or who have been prohibited from, entering onto or remaining upon all or any portion of college property or a college facility; or
+- Give notice against trespass by any manner provided by law, to any person, persons, or group of persons against whom the license or privilege has been withdrawn or who have been prohibited from entering onto or remaining upon all or any portion of college premises or a college facility; or

-- Education.
-The college may require the student to complete an educational requirement directly related to the violation committed, at the student's expense.
+- Educational sanction.
+The college may require the student to complete an educational activity or experience directly related to the violation committed, at the student's expense.

 - Revocation of admission or degree.
 Admission to or a degree awarded from the college may be revoked for fraud, misrepresentation, or other violation of standards of conduct for students in obtaining the degree, or for other serious violations committed by a student prior to graduation.

 - Withholding degree.
 The college may withhold awarding a degree otherwise earned until the completion of the process set forth in this chapter, including the completion of all sanctions imposed.

 - No trespass order.
 A student may be restricted from college property based on his/her misconduct.

 - No contact order.
 A prohibition of direct or indirect physical, verbal, or written contact (to include electronic) with another individual or group.

 - All disciplinary actions will be initiated by the student conduct officer.
 If that officer is the subject of a complaint initiated by the respondent, the president shall, upon request and when feasible, designate another person to fulfill any such disciplinary responsibilities relative to the complainant.